Jadav Payeng: Personal life

-He belongs to the indigenous Mising Tribe which located in Assam India.
+He belongs to the indigenous Mising Tribe which is located in Assam, India.
 He, along with wife and 3 children (1 daughter and 2 sons), used to live at the house which he had built inside his Forest.
 In 2012, Jadav built a house at No. 1 Mishing Gaon near Kokilmukh Ghat and shifted to this house with his family.
 Since then, they have been living in this house.
 Jadav, however, travels everyday to his Forest to tend and look after the plants and trees.
 He has cattle and buffalo on his farm and sells the milk for his livelihood, which is his only source of income.
 In an interview from 2012, he revealed that he has lost around 100 of his cows and buffaloes to the tigers in the forest, but blames the people who carry out large scale encroachment and destruction of forests as the root cause of the plight of wild animals.